OWASP/owasp-summit-2017/Outcomes/Playbooks/Playbooks-Common-Format.md

 #### 2. Prerequisites

 What must the reader already have in place for the action in question?
 These could include organisational funding, processes, or technical requirements.
 The 'prerequisites' content will help the reader decide whether they are ready for the action.
-An OWASP Playbook should enumerate the things needed for the action.
+An OWASP Playbook should enumerate what is needed for the action.

 #### 3. Cost Benefit Analysis